-One more major pro of the One-year Master’s programmes is the fact that it is a smart thing to do when the market is unstable and the demand for recent graduates is not that high.
+One more major pro of the one-year Master’s programmes is the fact that it is a smart thing to do when the market is unstable and the demand for recent graduates is not that high.
 Even though this particular advantage applies to both the one-year and the two-year programmes, spending time in school when the economic environment is not job-hunting friendly is a pro that should always be kept in mind.

-Even though the One-year Master’s programmes has many advantages, there are certain aspects that you need to consider carefully before applying.
+Even though the one-year Master’s programmes has many advantages, there are certain aspects that you need to consider carefully before applying.
 The length of the programme could be a pro as we discussed, but the fact that one year may be too short when it comes to obtaining specialised knowledge in a particular area may also be a con.
 Usually, one-year programmes are designed to fit all necessary courses within the curriculum, but such a short period will rarely allow you to take enough electives.
-Additionally, a placement is something that prospective employers value greatly and the length of these programmes rarely allow for a full-time studies-related placement within its course.
+Additionally, a placement is something that prospective employers value greatly and the length of these programmes rarely allow for a full-time study-related placement within its course.

-One more thing you need to keep in mind if you choose a One-year Master’s programmes is that if you want to go for a PhD after your Master’s, one year is not always sufficient time to acquaint yourself with your graduate professors.
+One more thing you need to keep in mind if you choose a one-year Master’s programmes is that if you want to go for a PhD after your Master’s, one year isnot always sufficient time to acquaint yourself with your graduate professors.
 Consequently, you may be forced to ask your undergraduate professors for references for your PhD application.
 In this sense, having references from undergrad professors when you have already been admitted to a Master’s programme may seem odd to the admissions committee.